Superior Stateroom Deck 3

 A day on the northern end of Chichagof Island includes whale watching at Point Adolphus and a visit to the remote fishing village of Elfin Cove for a leisurely hike in the surrounding forest.

 We are privileged guests in these extreme lands where we are at the mercy of weather and ice conditions.
 The itinerary, landings on certain sites and the observation of certain wildlife cannot be guaranteed.
 They vary from day to day, making each PONANT cruise a unique experience.
-The Captain and the Expedition Leader will make every effort to ensure that your experience is as rich as possible.
+The Captain will make every effort to ensure that your experience is as rich as possible.

 A voyage specially-tailored for English-speaking travelers including discussions with experts, transfers before and after your cruise, and an included activity in each port of call.
 Engaging discussions...